LaureBerti/AI4SDGs/SDG12/readme.md

-# Awesome Waste Classification with Zero-Shot Learning using CLIP
+# 🌍 SDG#12.
+Waste Classification with Zero-Shot Learning using CLIP

-A curated list of high-quality resources for exploring how Zero-Shot Learning (ZSL) and CLIP (Contrastive Language–Image Pretraining) models are applied in the field of **waste classification**.
+A evolving list of resources for exploring how Zero-Shot Learning (ZSL) and CLIP (Contrastive Language–Image Pretraining) models are applied in the field of **waste classification**.
 This list includes academic research, datasets, code, tutorials, tools, and communities, with a strong focus on environmental AI applications and sustainability goals.

-Inspired by [awesome lists](https://github.com/sindresorhus/awesome) and maintained with verified links.
+Feel free to update and contribute !

 ---

-## 🌍 Introduction
+## Introduction

 Waste classification is a critical component of sustainable waste management and recycling systems.
 Traditional computer vision models require large labeled datasets, but zero-shot learning enables models to generalize to unseen categories using semantic understanding.